 In the following, it is important to distinguish between “retiring” and “become emeritus.”
 Retirement is human resources event whereas becoming emeritus is an academic event.

-Eligible faculty members who are less than seventy years old may choose to reduce their job duties prior to retirement.
-This is called phased retirement and it requires a signed mutual agreement between you, your department, and the dean of your college.
+Eligible faculty members and staff employees may choose to reduce their job duties and scheduled hours prior to retirement, to make a gradual transition before their official retirement date.
+This is called phased retirement.
+It requires a signed mutual agreement between you, your department, and the dean of your college.
 The agreement identifies an official retirement date, a workload percent, and the responsibilities that must be discharged during the phased retirement period.
-If the workload percent is (for example) 75%, then you would receive 75% of your normal salary.
-In addition to providing a nice transition to full retirement, a phased retirement has economic value because the university continues to pay benefits as if you were a full-time faculty member.
+For example, if the workload percent is 75%, then you would receive 75% of your normal salary.
+In addition to providing a transition to full retirement, a phased retirement has economic value because the university continues to pay benefits as if you were a full-time faculty member.

 These discussions are typically spread out over time.
-They should be initiated at least one year before you decide to retire or one year before you decide to enter phased retirement.
-The idea is for the Chair and the candidate to reach an understanding about resources and other key issues that are of mutual importance.
+They should be initiated at least one year before you decide to retire or one year before you plan to enter phased retirement.
+The idea is for you and the unit head to reach an understanding about resources and other key issues that are of mutual importance.
+To facilitate these conversations, we provide the following checklists.

-- anticipated academic interests that may be pursued after retirement.
+- anticipated academic interests and activities that may be pursued after retirement.

 - the current state of graduate student supervision, how it might continue or wind down.

-- the state of all discretionary funding accounts and they might be utilized after retirement.
+- the state of all discretionary funding accounts that might be utilized after retirement.

 - anticipated administrative support needs.